jeremykendall/php-domain-parser/README.md

     const ICANN_DOMAINS = 'ICANN_DOMAINS';
     const PRIVATE_DOMAINS = 'PRIVATE_DOMAINS';

+    public static function createFromPath(string $path, $context = null): self public static function createFromString(string $content): self
     public function __construct(array $rules)
     public function resolve(string $domain = null, string $section = self::ALL_DOMAINS): Domain
 }
 ~~~

+Starting with version 5.1.0, the following named constructors arre added to ease `Rules` instantiation.

+- `Rules::createFromString` expects a string content which follows [the PSL format](https://publicsuffix.org/list/#list-format);

+- `Rules::createFromPath` expects a valid path to a readable PSL.
+You can optionnally submit a context resource as defined in PHP's `fopen` function;

+Both named constructors:

+- uses internally a `Pdp\Converter` object to convert the raw content into a suitable array to instantiate a valid `Pdp\Rules`;
+- do not have any cache functionnality;

 Domain name resolution is done using the `Pdp\Rules::resolve` method which expects at most two parameters: